marcopeg/marcopeg.github.io/content/posts/2019/0605-graphql-made-easy.md

 ## Step n.3 - Add GraphQL

-I guess you got the drill by now...
+I guess you got the hang of it...
 Let' first install the _ForrestJS_'s package:

 ```bash
 yarn add @forrestjs/service-express-graphql